Blindrunner Home Page

 Mike's Running Site

-For those of you who don't know me, my name is Michael Lloyd and I live in Birkdale on Auckland's North Shore in New Zealand.
-I am vision impaired an have taken up the sport of long distance running, and more recently cycling .
+For those of you who don't know me, my name is Michael Lloyd and I live in Birkenhead on Auckland's North Shore in New Zealand.
+I am blind an have taken up the sport of long distance running, and more recently cycling .

 I have put this BlindRunner site together to share my efforts with others to show that blindness (and other disabilities for that matter) are no reason to stop participating in sporting events, exercise and enjoying life for what it has to offer.

-I am the host of The Blind Sport Podcast which can be found at www.theblindsportpodcast.com This is an audio show dedicated to a variety of blind sporting topics.
+I am the host of The Blind Sport Podcast which can be found at www.theblindsportpodcast.com This is an online audio show dedicated to a variety of blind sporting subjects.
+Many of the episodes have covered blind running topics so do check it out.

 Nothing to see here TV interview